Pay scale: Dependent on Experience

 Academic improvement is top of the agenda: we have a fresh and dedicated leadership team who are fully committed to improving outcomes for our pupils.
 Our teachers are committed to doing their very best; our loyal pupils deserve the best.
 Consequently, Tower College is a place where you can work in superb surroundings, make a real difference to pupils and see your career develop.
 We value CPD and provide fertile ground for new ideas that contribute to our aims.

-If you believe you have the commitment and desire to work in an environment which values teachers as well as setting the highest standards and expectations then please complete the online application form using the link below by midday Monday, 22nd February 2021
+If you believe you have the commitment and desire to work in an environment which values teachers as well as setting the highest standards and expectations then please complete the online application form using the link below by midday, Wednesday 14th April 2021

 The School is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 All appointments are subject to references and an Enhanced DBS check before confirmation.